 There are two good guidebooks written by the same author, which you buy is dependant on information needed for other routes as both cover more than one route.
-The Northern Caminos (The Caminos Norte, Primitivo, and Inglés) and Camino del Norte and Camino Primitivo both books are written by Dave Whitson, Laura Perazzoli and published by Cicerone Press.
-The guide is incredibly detailed and what is most important, up-to-date.
-Besides information on the route, terrain, and accommodation, it includes colored maps, an overview of historical monuments along the way, advice on gear as well as a vocabulary of basic Spanish words and expressions.
+The Northern Caminos (The Caminos Norte, Primitivo, and Inglés) and Camino del Norte and Camino Primitivo both books are written by Dave Whitson and Laura Perazzoli, and published by Cicerone Press.
+The guides are incredibly detailed and what is most important, up-to-date.
+Besides information on the routes, terrain, and accommodation, they include colored maps, an overview of historical monuments along the way, advice on gear as well as a vocabulary of basic Spanish words and expressions.

 Travel Along The Route